Martchus/cpp-utilities/README.md

 * CMake (I've only tested 3.5.1 so far.)
 * cppunit for unit tests (optional)
 * Doxygen for API documentation (optional)
+* Graphviz for diagrams in the API documentation (optional)

 #### Runtime dependencies
 * The c++utilities library itself only needs the C/C++ standard library.